LHA (file format): Y2K11 bug

 Because of a bug, DOS time stamps from Level 0 and 1 headers after the year 2011 will be set to 1980, meaning that some utilities need to be patched.
 This is caused by a bug that interprets the unsigned 7-bit year number bitfield as a 5-bit number.
 The maximum year should be 2107 instead.

 The newer Level 2 and 3 headers use a 32-bit Unix time instead.
 It suffers from the Year 2038 problem.

 Header size

-According to Micco, the author of a popular LHA library UNLHA32.DLL, many LHA implementations do not check for the length of LHA file headers when reading the archive.
-Two problems could emerge from this scenario: a buffer-overrun may occur for naive implementations assuming a 4KB max size from the original specification; antivirus software may skip over files with such large headers and fail to scan for a virus.
+According to Micco, the author of a popular LHA library, UNLHA32.DLL, many LHA implementations do not check for the length of LHA file headers when reading the archive.
+Two problems could emerge from this scenario: a buffer-overrun may occur for naive implementations assuming a 4 KB max size from the original specification; antivirus software may skip over files with such large headers and fail to scan for a virus.
 A similar problem exists with ARJ.
 Micco reported this problem to Japanese authorities, but they do not consider it a valid vulnerability.

 Micco went so far to conclude the development of UNLHA32 and advise people to give up on the format.
 Nevertheless, they came back in 2017 to fix a DLL hijacking issue.